 www.FearOfPhysics.com Fear not!
 Physics.
 Explained.
 Finally.
 Sampling of topics include: Why Things Fall; Sun, Earth, Moon; Speed and Acceleration; Sound; Einstein's Relativity and much more.

 Canadian Sugar Institute's Nutrition Information Service includes online information about nutrition, the history of sugar, sugar science, sugars and health, and free downloadable educational PDF files that form an integrated curriculum resource for grades 4-6.
 (You can also have them sent for free by postal mail).
 Through experiments and activities, students learn about food science, food production, the human body, nutrition and physical activity within a series of four Missions.

-www.weatherwizkids.com Designed so kids can learn more about the fascinating world of weather.
-It's also a wonderful educational website for teachers and parents that gives them the right tools they need to explain the different types of weather to children.
+www.WeatherWizKids.com Designed so kids can learn more about weather science.
+It also gives teachers and parents the tools they need to explain the different types of weather to children.

 www.r4r.ca Resources for Rethinking is a project developed by Learning for a Sustainable Future.
 It provides teachers access to lesson plans, worksheets and other teaching resources that integrate environmental, social and economic spheres through learning that is interdisciplinary and action oriented.
 Each R4R resource has been reviewed by an experienced classroom teacher and matched to relevant curriculum outcomes for all provinces and territories in Canada.